Predicting Future Utility: Global Combinatorial Optimization for Task-Agnostic KV Cache Eviction: Experiments

 \textbf{Limitations of AdaKV.} AdaKV focuses on the head-wise dimension, allocating budgets dynamically based on proxy score magnitudes.
 However, it faces a critical engineering trade-off: performing a true global cross-layer sort requires buffering all KV states during prefill, which causes unacceptable peak memory spikes.
 Consequently, AdaKV is often practically constrained to layer-wise uniform (or locally dynamic) budgets while competing only within layers.
 This explains why its layer-wise loss curve (Figure~\ref{fig:alloc_trend}, blue dashed line) closely mirrors the Uniform baseline, failing to rebalance resources across layers.
 Furthermore, within layers, Figure~\ref{fig:alloc_heatmap} reveals that distinct ``loss bursts'' (dark red blocks) persist.
 This confirms the ranking discordance: simply prioritizing heads with high proxy scores fails to capture true Oracle importance, leading to suboptimal intra-layer allocation.

-\textbf{Superiority of Allocation with Optimality Gap.} Our method integrates the advantages of both dimensions while circumventing their drawbacks.
+\textbf{Superiority of LU-KV via Optimality-Gap-Aware Allocation.} LU-KV integrates the advantages of both dimensions while circumventing their respective drawbacks.
 As an offline static strategy, our method retrieves the optimal configuration from a pre-computed profile.
-This allows us to execute true global optimization (Cross-Layer \& Cross-Head) without incurring the runtime memory overhead that limits online dynamic methods.
+This allows us to execute true global optimization (cross-layer and cross-head) without incurring the runtime memory overhead that limits online dynamic methods.
 Results show distinct improvements in two aspects: (1) Cross-Layer: Figure~\ref{fig:alloc_trend} (orange solid line) shows that our method effectively homogenizes the eviction loss across all layers, preventing the surge in deeper layers observed in PyramidKV.
 (2) Cross-Head: Figure~\ref{fig:alloc_heatmap} confirms that the localized ``loss bursts'' characteristic of AdaKV are successfully eliminated.
-By optimizing the Effective Marginal Gain ($g_{\ell,h}^{\pi}$) globally, we achieve superior resource utilization, significantly reducing the total Oracle Eviction Loss compared to AdaKV ($3.87\times10^{-4}$ vs. $4.98\times10^{-4}$).
+By globally optimizing the Effective Marginal Gain ($g_{\ell,h}^{\pi}$), LU-KV achieves superior resource utilization, significantly reducing the total Oracle Eviction Loss relative to AdaKV ($3.87\times10^{-4}$ vs.\ $4.98\times10^{-4}$).